Neural Module Networks: Neural module networks for visual QA

 \section{Neural module networks for visual QA}

 Each training datum for this task can be thought of as a 3-tuple $(w, x, y)$, where \begin{itemize} \itemsep{0em} \item $w$ is a natural-language question \item $x$ is an image \item $y$ is an answer \end{itemize} A model is fully specified by a collection of modules $\{ m \}$, each with associated parameters $\theta_m$, and a \emph{network layout predictor} $P$ which maps from strings to networks.
-Given $(w, x)$ as above, the model instantiates a network based on $P(w)$, passes $x$ (and possibly $w$ again) as inputs, and obtains a distribution over labels (for the VQA task, we require the output module produce an answer representation).
+Given $(w, x)$ as above, the model instantiates a network based on $P(w)$, passes $x$ (and possibly $w$ again) as inputs, and obtains a distribution over labels (for the VQA task, we require the output module to be a classifier).
 Thus a model ultimately encodes a predictive distribution $p(y\ |\ w,\ x;\ \theta)$.

 In the remainder of this section, we describe the set of modules used for the VQA task, then explain the process by which questions are converted to network layouts.